m-reza-rahman/jakartaee-docker/kubernetes-clustering/README.md

    docker build -t <your Docker Hub account>/javaee-cafe:v1 . docker push <your Docker Hub account>/javaee-cafe:v1
    ```
-* Replace the `rezarahman` value with your account name in `javaee-cafe.yml` file, then deploy the application:
+* Replace the `<your Docker Hub account>` value with your account name in `javaee-cafe.yml` file, then deploy the application:
    ```
    kubectl create -f javaee-cafe.yml
    ```